Verlander, Altuve help Astros top Yanks to force ALCS Game 7

+"He's been everything that we could have hoped for and more," Astros manager A.J.
+Hinch said about Verlander.
+"He chose to come here for games like this and beyond."

 Acquired in an Aug.
-31 trade, Verlander has won all nine of his outings for the Astros.
-And with his new club facing playoff elimination in Game 6 against the Yankees, the ace right-hander delivered again.
+31 trade, Verlander has won all nine of his outings for the Astros — including three starts and his first career relief appearance during the postseason.
+With his new club facing playoff elimination for the first time in Game 6 against the Yankees, he delivered again to tie the series 3-all.

+"There's no point in saving anything," Verlander said, acknowledging the last two innings took a lot out of him.

+Game 7 is Saturday night in Houston, with the winner advancing to the World Series against the NL champion Los Angeles Dodgers.

+When it was over, Verlander had improved to 4-1 with a 1.21 ERA in five career postseason elimination games.
+He ran his scoreless streak in such games to 24 innings.

+"We hope we all get to see him pitch again," Hinch said.

 After striking out 13 for a complete-game victory in Game 2, Verlander threw another gem.
-The 2011 AL MVP and Cy Young Award winner scattered five hits and struck out eight to improve to 9-0 with 67 strikeouts since agreeing to a trade from Detroit that was completed only seconds before the midnight deadline for postseason eligibility.
+The 2011 AL MVP and Cy Young Award winner scattered five hits and struck out eight to improve to 9-0 with a 1.23 ERA and 67 strikeouts since agreeing to a trade from Detroit that was completed only seconds before the midnight deadline for postseason eligibility.

 For the Astros, it was Just-in time.

-The Yankees will have to hope that their elimination-game magic continues on Saturday when they look to improve to 5-0 this postseason in such games and advance to the World Series for the first time since 2009.
+This year, the Yankees are 4-0 in postseason elimination games as they try to reach the World Series for the first time since 2009.
+New York is 1-5 on the road in these playoffs, however.

+"I think you have to keep tonight's game in perspective," manager Joe Girardi said.
+"We still have a shot to do what we want to try to do tomorrow.
+And put tonight behind you, move on, and let's be ready to go tomorrow."

-Yankees rookie slugger Aaron Judge cut the lead to 3-1 with a homer off Brad Peacock in the eighth.
-But that came after Judge struck out in two of his first three at-bats to give him 26 this postseason, tying him with Alfonso Soriano for the most strikeouts in one postseason in major league history.
+Judge cut the lead to 3-1 with a homer off Brad Peacock in the eighth.
+But that came after Judge struck out in two of his first three at-bats to give him 26 strikeouts this postseason, tying him with Alfonso Soriano for the most in one postseason.

 Peacock settled down after the homer by Judge, retiring the next two batters, capped by a strikeout of Gary Sanchez to end the inning.
 Ken Giles finished it off with a scoreless ninth.

-Houston led the majors in scoring during the regular season, but had struggled in this series, managing just nine runs combined in the first five games.
-Alex Bregman, who changed his walk-up music to Tom Petty's "I Won't Back Down" on Friday, belted a two-run double in the eighth inning to make it 6-1, giving the Astros more runs than they'd managed in their last three games combined.
+Houston led the majors in scoring during the regular season but had struggled in this series, managing just nine runs in the first five games.
+Alex Bregman, who changed his walk-up music to Tom Petty's "I Won't Back Down" on Friday, belted a two-run double in the eighth to make it 6-1, giving the Astros more runs than they'd managed in their last three games.

+Bregman grinned when asked if that song was the attitude of his team on Friday.

 Many in the rowdy crowd of 43,179, which included Roger Clemens and former Rockets great Clyde Drexler, held signs and most fans waved orange towels that were handed out at the door.
 One woman hoisted a sign that read: "Verlander = Victory" and a little boy clutched one that said: "Justin Time" above a crudely drawn clock.